badabingbreda/toolbox-customizer/readme.txt

 3. Click publish to commit the changes to a seperate CSS file that will be enqueued rather than created inline on each page-call

 == Changelog ==

+= 1.0.1 =

+* Small update to readme.md for improved readability

 = 1.0.0 =